zalyoung/gitlab-handbook/content/handbook/security/readmes/josh-lemos.md

 ## Why I'm at GitLab

-I joined GitLab after many conversations with Sid and E-Group about the platform's potential to improve security assurance at internet scale.
-Having spent a decade leading teams that engineered security solutions into homegrown CI/CD systems, I saw an opportunity to move beyond single-company solutions that served only thousands of developers.
+GitLab builds a platform with the potential to improve security assurance at internet scale.
+Having spent a decade leading teams that engineered security solutions into homegrown CI/CD systems, I saw an opportunity to move beyond single-company solutions that served thousands of developers to work on a platform that could secure millions.
 At GitLab, we have the opportunity to improve software security globally.
+What keeps me at GitLab is the wealth of smart, dedicated team members committed to the same mission.

 Throughout my life and career I have sought out difficult challenges.
 Leading a security division at the most public public-company is one of the most challenging CISO roles in the world.
 It is a great privilege to help lead this company on our security journey as a DevSecOps company.